 Why do escaped fish pose a problem?

 The genetic material of Norwegian farmed salmon comes from the country's salmon rivers.
-The problem with escaped farmed salmon is that farmed may spawn with wild salmon, which has a negative effect on the indigenous wild salmon populations.
+The problem with escaped farmed salmon is that farmed may spawn with wild salmon, which may cause issues for the wild salmon populations.
 This is the main reason Norway has invested heavily to prevent escapes in the last 10-15 years.
-It is also the reason why all fish farms should focus on escapes in all operations, every day.
+It is also the reason why all fish farms must focus on escapes in all operations, every day.
 Escaped salmon represents financial losses for the industry, and it also affects the industry's reputation and working conditions.

 Why do salmon escape?